OllieBoyne/Foot3D/README.md

 To download the latest dataset, please fill in this [Google form](https://forms.gle/yuikza5e7sJTbUjK6), and you will be emailed a download link.

-## Notes

-- **Pose descriptions** - We provide some information about the nature of the pose descriptions in ...

 ## Acknowledgements

 If you make use of this dataset, please cite the following paper: